 International Atomic Energy Agency (IAEA)

 The IAEA was established in 1956.
-The primary purpose of the IAEA is to encourage and facilitate the spread of nuclear power to contribute to peace, health and prosperity globally.
+The primary purpose of the IAEA is to encourage and facilitate the spread of nuclear power to contribute to peace, health, and prosperity globally.
 It is also responsible for promulgating nuclear safety guidelines, like the 1974 IAEA Nuclear Safety Standards Program.

 The IAEA assists the United Nations with inspections for nuclear non-proliferation.
-The Nuclear Non-Proliferation Treaty provides for mandatory inspection and the IAEA is the agency conducting those inspections.
+The Nuclear Non-Proliferation Treaty provides for mandatory inspection, and the IAEA is the agency conducting those inspections.
 The IAEA also provides nuclear materials and assistance o state parties, including safety and compliance inspections.

 Organization for Economic Cooperation and Development (OECD)

-The OECD has a Nuclear Energy Agency (NEA) with similar role as the IAEA, except that the NEA lacks the mandatory compliance elements found in the IAEA.
+The OECD has a Nuclear Energy Agency (NEA) with a similar role as the IAEA, except that the NEA lacks the mandatory compliance elements found in the IAEA.

 Other Major Energy Organizations